Head of course: Jens Gross

 - 8. Tuition fees

-The state Baden-Württemberg is not charging tuition fees anymore since summer semester 2012.
+The state of Baden-Württemberg has not been charging tuition fees since the summer semester 2012.

 Informations for educational support BAFöG: here (in German)

-For application process please use the german version of our website!
+For the application process please use the german version of our website!

-Please note: The application and related documents must be submitted in German, since entrance examinations and all instruction at the Academy of Performing Arts are held in German.
+Please note: The application and related documents must be submitted in German, since admission exams and all studies at the Academy of Performing Arts are held in German.